Dwolla/v2-ach-api-docs/source/includes/_masspay.md

 # Mass payments

-Dwolla mass payments allows you to easily send up to 5,000 payments one API request.
+Dwolla mass payments allows you to easily send up to 5,000 payments in one API request.
 The payments are funded from a single user's specified funding source and processed asynchronously upon submission.

 <ol class = "alerts">
     <li class="alert icon-alert-info">